Arctic sports: Scissor broad jump

 The scissor broad jump is similar to the triple jump, though with the exception that the athlete will jump four times and the athlete will cross and uncross their legs after each jump.
 The jumps must be performed without losing balance.

 The world record in scissor broad jump was set by Nick Hanson at the 2016 World Eskimo Indian Olympics.
 His distance was 11.4 meters (37 feet 5 inches).

 Sledge jump

 In the sledge jump, athletes consecutively jump over ten sledges, one at a time.
 After jumping over all ten sledges, the athlete has a brief rest period of 5-10 ten seconds, then turn around and repeat the process.
 The attempt continues until the athlete displaces or hits a sledge, at which point their attempt ends.

 The record at sledge jump is 830 jumps, set by Rodin Roaldovich Taligin at the 2006 Arctic Winter Games.

 Knuckle hop

 For the knuckle hop, the athlete enters a pushup position on their fists and toes.
 The athlete then jumps forward in this position, remaining off the floor at all times.

-The knuckle hop world record is held by Chris Stipdonk, marking 61.2 meters (200 feet 8 inches) at Arctic Winter Games tryouts in 2020.
+The knuckle hop world record is held by Chris Stipdonk, marking 217 feet at the Arctic Winter Games in 2026.